MewsSystems/gitbook-connector-api/use-cases/event-management.md

 #### Further automation possibilities

 Call [Get customer open itmes](../operations/customers.md#get-customers-open-items) to review the revenue and payment items that have already been posted to a customer profile.
 You can then further automate the management of billing/invoicing by creating a specific bill via [Add bill](../operations/finance.md#add-bill) for a certain group of revenue and payment items.
 Use [Update accounting items](../operations/finance.md#update-accounting-items) to redirect said items to the relevant bill and then use [Close bill](../operations/finance.md#close-bill) to finalise the financial document.

+*Note that currently, attaching a company to a bill must be done manually in Mews PMS.
+If being able to do the same via API is important to your solution, please consider addiing your vote to [this feature request](https://feedback.mews.com/forums/932131-mews-open-api/suggestions/43041963-attach-company-id-to-bills)*

 ### Managing group reservations with availability blocks